 Note these "slothful" activities aren't necessarily sin in themselves.
-They can be very good things, even spiritual things, but they aren't what God wants you to do.
+They can be very good things, even spiritual things, like memorizing a book of the Bible, but they aren't what God wants you to do.

 Sloth is about being apathetic following Jesus.
 But it sure can be deceptive... being busy doing spiritual things we can look like we're following Jesus... and wither!
 Sloth sucks the life out of life, because Jesus is the way, the truth and the life.